Top tips for getting your dishwasher working again

 Dishwasher spray arms can stop working properly in a few different ways – the holes they spray the water out of can get blocked, the tracks they spin on can become jammed, and the supply hose may be misaligned.

 The most common reason for malfunctioning spray arms is that the holes have been blocked by limescale because of a hard water issue.
+The lack of water will prevent the dishwasher pods from being dissolved.
 This is easy to resolve using a white vinegar solution to unlock the holes.
 All you need to do is pour white vinegar over the arms and leave for a few minutes to work in, this should melt away any limescale build-up.

 If the spray arms are damaged in any way, they will need to be replaced.